DongeunPaeng/moments/README.md

 - addEventListner must be added once.
 Otherwise the same event will be invoked multiple times.
 - If something fires many times repeatedly, it is highly likely to be the scoping issue of the addEventListener.
+- When posting with axios, I must not redirect or render.
+I must only send res.status and res.end.
+Otherwise, the controller will send user duplicate repsonses.